Tapete Records

 Tapete Records is an independent record label based in Hamburg, Germany.

 It was founded in 2002 by Gunther Buskies and Dirk Darmstaedter and primarily focused on Deutschpop Bands such as Erdmöbel, Niels Frevert, Tele and Anajo.
 Since 2005 Tapete Records also attends to international acts, for example from the US, Great Britain, Australia and Sweden.
-They include Lloyd Cole, The Monochrome Set, The Telescopes, The Lilac Time, Robert Forster, Stereo Total, The Catenary Wires, Andreas Dorau, Bobby Conn, The Proper Ornaments, Pete Astor, Hellsongs, Lacrosse, Gary Olson, Bambi Kino, Christian Kjellvander, John Howard & The Night Mail, Last Days Of April and many more.
+They include Lloyd Cole, The Monochrome Set, Louis Philippe, a.k.a.
+Philippe Auclair, The Telescopes, The Lilac Time, Robert Forster, Stereo Total, The Catenary Wires, Andreas Dorau, Bobby Conn, The Proper Ornaments, Pete Astor, Hellsongs, Lacrosse, Gary Olson, Bambi Kino, Christian Kjellvander, John Howard & The Night Mail, Last Days Of April and many more.

 So far, Tapete Records has put out more than 500 releases (as of November 2015).

 Tapete Records is internationally distributed by various distribution partners.